marmelab/react-admin/UPGRADE.md

     </Edit>;
 ```

 Here's how to migrate a `List` component.
-Note that the Filter component does not support the child as a function anymore.
+Note that the `<Filter>` component does not support the child as a function pattern anymore.
 If you need permissions within it, just pass them from the `List` component.

 ```jsx
 // before